cloudfoundry/docs-bosh/content/vsphere-ha.md

         agent_timeout: 180
 ```

-<p class="note"> Warning: If vSphere HA is not enabled on the cluster and a host failure occurs, the BOSH Resurrector will be unable to recreate the VMs without manual intervention.
+!!! warning
-Follow the manual procedure as appropriate: <a href="vsphere-esxi-host-failure.html">Host Failure</a> or <a href="vsphere-network-partition.html">Network Partition</a>.</p>
+    If vSphere HA is not enabled on the cluster and a host failure occurs, the BOSH Resurrector will be unable to recreate the VMs without manual intervention.
+Follow the manual procedure as appropriate: [Host Failure](vsphere-esxi-host-failure.md) or [Network Partition](vsphere-network-partition.md).